Pasta Salad with Salmon and Dill: Light, Creamy & Make-Ahead Friendly

 👩🍳 How to Make Pasta Salad with Salmon and Dill

-This dish comes together quickly with minimal effort, making it a go-to for busy weeknights, weekend picnics, or springtime meal prep.
-With just a few simple steps, you’ll have a light yet satisfying cold salmon pasta salad ready to chill and serve. 🥗⏱️
+Making pasta salad with salmon and dill is easier than you might think.
+This recipe comes together quickly with minimal effort, making it a perfect option for weeknight dinners, spring picnics, or make-ahead meal prep.
+With just a few simple steps, you’ll create a creamy, refreshing, and protein-packed salmon pasta salad that tastes just as good the next day. 🥗⏱️

 🍝 Step 1: Cook and Cool the Pasta